 We've heard a lot of absurd speculation over the years, but the moles have gotten chattier over time, and a rumour will often build and build until Apple finally makes something official.
 It happened with the iPhone X, HomePod, and Touch Bar-equipped MacBooks, and so many other recent devices before those.
 In many cases, we know nearly every key detail before something is properly announced.

 So what is Apple possibly working on right now?
-We've compiled 15 recent and not-yet-ruled-out rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to an AR headset, multiple new iPhones, and even an Apple Ring.
+We've compiled 11 recent and not-yet-ruled-out rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to an AR headset and multiple new iPhones.

 Apple is definitely going to make all of these things, right?
-Well, hopefully not the iRing.
+Here's our take.

 3) An AR headset